Go Back Mitsubishi Forum - Mitsubishi Enthusiast Forums > Mitsubishi Models > Mitsubishi Eclipse & Eclipse Spyder > 2nd Generation

 Default

-Guess not many ppl frequenting this forum or have no answer but i solved it on my own and edited the original post in case anyone looks for this topic via search engine in the future.
+Guess not many people frequenting this forum or have no answer but i solved the issues on my own and edited the original post in case anyone looks for this topic via search engine in the future.

 Updates above included